 The use of 3D cancer cell spheroids has proven a valuable and versatile tool not only for anticancer drug screening, but also for gaining mechanistic insight into the regulation of cancer cell death and viability under conditions mimicking those in the tumor microenvironment.
 This is particularly crucial as the accessibility, cellular uptake, and intracellular effects of chemotherapeutic drugs are profoundly impacted by the physico-chemical conditions in the tumor, including pH, oxygen tension, tortuosity, and physical and chemical cell-cell interactions 9,17.
 For example, the acidity of extracellular pH, which can reach values as low as 6-6.5 in many solid tumors 25-29, causes weakly basic chemotherapeutic compounds, such as doxorubicin, mitoxantrone and the zwitterion paclitaxel, to be charged.
 This reduces their uptake into the tumor cells, and can influence the activity of multidrug resistance proteins such as p-glycoprotein 30-32.
 Also cell proliferation, which is pivotal to the effect of most chemotherapeutic compounds, is generally reduced in 3D compared to 2D conditions and hence is likely better mimicked in tumor spheroids than in 2D cell culture 8,33,34.
 Finally, the dense tumor microenvironment is the origin of numerous physical and soluble signaling cues directing intracellular signaling pathways regulating cell growth, survival and death.
 Thus, when analyzing drug efficacy, 3D culture systems are a pivotal step before embarking on in vivo models.
 A major drawback of 3D culture is, however, the increased complexity of analysis compared to that of 2D culture.
 We have described here simple and relatively inexpensive techniques for spheroid formation using a variety of cancer cell types.
 We have shown examples of how spheroid formation must be optimized for each cell type studied, and have described how to obtain quantitative data on cell viability, cell death, and associated signaling pathways, in such spheroids.
-We have focused on spheroids produced from a single cancer cell type.
+There are no obvious growth- or morphological differences between the three models described here.
+In our hands, the variation in morphology may be slightly greater using the hanging drop method, yet an advantage of this method is that rBM is not needed.
+We have focused here on spheroids produced from a single cancer cell type.
 The spheroid model is, however, also amenable to co-culture, for instance of cancer cells with fibroblasts, monocytes/macrophages, endothelial cells, and/or adipocytes 35-37.
-38
+Other advanced applications of this model include the combination with 3D printed fluidic devices allowing dosing through a semipermeable membrane, followed by harvesting for quantitative proteomic profiling 38.

 While, as noted above, the phenotype of cells grown in 3D spheroids generally mimics that of in vivo tumors much better than do cells grown in 2D, the extent to which such spheroids are in fact relevant models of the corresponding in vivo tumors is dependent on numerous factors, and has to be carefully evaluated.
 Parameters which will impact how well such spheroids mimic the in vivo condition include the cellular composition of the tumor and its relative ECM composition.
-For instance, the matrigel which we have employed as ECM in the protocols provided here is a good choice for mimicking early stages of epithelial cancers, around the time of breaching the basement membrane, other ECM compositions will be more relevant for certain tumor types and -stages.
+For instance, the rBM which we have employed as ECM in the protocols provided here is a good choice for mimicking early stages of epithelial cancers, around the time of breaching the basement membrane, other ECM compositions will be more relevant for certain tumor types and -stages.
 Furthermore, the capacity for cell-cell adhesion differs widely between cancer cell lines, depending on their expression of cell-cell and cell-matrix adhesion proteins such as cadherins and integrins 22.